ConorFl/conconland/notes/karpathy/Lecture6.md

 ****dion -> d
 ```

 Each of these will pass through the network as a different training example.
 That means `(di)` will go through twice (row 2, 4, etc.).
 This is inefficient.
 In a CNN, these inefficiencies are addressed.
-You can this of a CNN as like a for loop sliding over the full name Diondra.
+You can think of a CNN as like a for loop sliding over the full name Diondra.